EviIius/Global_Economic_Freedom/README.md

 ## Link to the app
-The final version of the app will always be  up on Streamlit for anyone's viewing pleasure.
+The final version of the app will always be  up on Streamlit for anyone's viewing pleasure:
 [Global Economic Freedom](https://global-economic-freedom.streamlit.app/ 'Global Economic Freedom')